Star Trek: Insurrection: Plot

 Picard and some crew help the Ba'ku escape abduction while Riker moves the Enterprise to transmission range to communicate the violation to Starfleet.
-The Son'a launch robotic probes to locate and capture the fleeing Ba'ku.
-The Son'a leader, Ahdar Ru'afo (F. Murray Abraham), convinces Dougherty to allow two Son'a ships to attack the Enterprise, but Enterprise escapes.
-Their plan exposed, Ru'afo insists upon harvesting the radiation source immediately.
+The Son'a launches robotic probes to locate and capture the fleeing Ba'ku.
+The Son'a leader, Ahdar Ru'afo, convinces Dougherty to allow two Son'a ships to attack the Enterprise, but Enterprise escapes after taking damage and destroying a Son'a ship.
+With the Son'a plan exposed, Ru'afo insists on immediately harvesting the radiation source.
 Picard, Anij, and several Ba'ku are transported as prisoners onto the Son'a ship.
-Dr Crusher discovers that the Son'a and the Ba'ku are the same race.
+Dr. Beverly Crusher discovers that the Son'a and the Ba'ku are the same race.
 Picard then informs Dougherty that the Son'a are a splinter faction of Ba'ku who abandoned their bucolic existence a century earlier and embraced technology.
-Their attempt to seize power failed, and the Ba'ku elders exiled them from the planet, denying them the ring's rejuvenating effects.
+Their attempt to seize power failed, and the Ba'ku elders exiled them from the planet, denying them the rings' rejuvenating effects.
 The Son'a developed an artificially imperfect means to extend their lives at the cost of disfigurement and now seek revenge.
 Ru'afo kills Dougherty after he reneges on their plan and moves to complete the collection.

-While Picard is prepared for execution, he convinces the disillusioned Son'a Gallatin (Gregg Henry) to help him stop Ru'afo.
-Picard masterminds a ruse to transport Ru'afo and his bridge crew to a holoship and disable the harvester.
+While Picard is prepared for execution, he convinces the disillusioned Son'a Gallatin to help him stop Ru'afo.
+Picard masterminds a ruse to transport Ru'afo and his bridge crew to the holoship and disable the harvester.
 Ru'afo discovers the deception and transports to the harvester ship to manually restart the process.
 Picard follows and sets the harvester to self-destruct, killing Ru'afo just as the Enterprise rescues Picard.
 The remaining Son'a are forgiven and welcomed back by the Ba'ku.
 Picard arranges a meeting between Gallatin and his Ba'ku mother to thank him for his help.
 The crew takes a moment to enjoy their rejuvenated selves before returning to their previous mission.